weikailin/cs6222-fa23/3-prg.md

 It is easy to verify that oracle indistinguishability satisfies “closure under efficient operations”, the Hybrid Lemma, and the Prediction Lemma.

+Also notic that we can transform a distribution of oracle functions to a distribution of strings using an efficient oracle operation, and in that case, the oracle indistinguishability is translated into the comp. indistinguishability of strings (see CPA-secure encryption below).

 #### **Definition:** Pseudo-random Functions (PRFs)

 {:.defn}